 Families will receive a letter and/or email notification.
 A student can only be registered at one school for the coming school year.

 What happens if my student is not accepted into one of the schools we selected?

 Your student’s name is placed on a waiting list according to school choice guidelines.
 If there is an opening, you will be contacted and allowed to enroll your child in that school.

 What is a waiting list?

-Waiting lists are created for schools and programs that receive more applications than they have seats available.
-Your first choice will be considered and matched first, whenever possible.
+Waiting lists are created for schools and programs that receive more applications than they have room available.
+Students will be added to a waiting list for their first choice school if:

-- The student is accepted to their second choice school.
+- The student is accepted to their second choice school

 The lists will expire two weeks after the start of the school year for most schools and programs.
-(Exceptions include Pre-K programs, elementary language immersion programs and Capitol Hill Gifted and Talented.)
+Exceptions include Pre-K programs, elementary language immersion programs and Capitol Hill Gifted and Talented.